-the valleys more than 2.5 m per glacial cycle.
+We suggest that relief generation is owing to two linked processes, although the influence of bedrock lithology and post-glacial climate cannot be understated: (1) while the summits were protected by cold-based ice, the faster moving wet-based ice deepened the valleys greater than 2.5 m per glacial cycle.
 Although the exposure clock was reset on valley floors, the resetting on valley walls and summit shoulders is partial, so erosion in these higher areas averages less than 2.5 m per glacial cycle, (2) felsenmeer inhibits summit plateau erosion.
 Felsenmeer is a distinct regolith in which the porosity is maintained due to frost sorting and slow rates of weathering, while most other regoliths succumb to soil development and lose porosity.
 Following deglaciation, the high connectivity and surface roughness of the felsenmeer could prevent overland flow on the summits.
 In places, the summit surfaces were eroded a maximum of 1.4 m/Ma.

 Given that the summit surfaces were minimally eroded (< 1.4 m/Ma) and the valleys were pervasively eroded (> 250 cm/glacial advance), we can recast the cosmogenic exposure age vs. normalized sliding distance plot into terms of maximum possible erosion and minimum possible erosion for an average sliding speed (Fig. 3.7).
 We subtracted post-glacial TCN accumulation from all of the sites.
-In all cases, we used the TCN concentration as it was at 11 ka ago - although a few of the valley bottom samples likely have less than 11 ka post-glacial exposure and some of the highest peaks may have greater than 11 ka of post-glacial exposure.
+In all cases, we used the TCN concentration as it was 11 ka ago - although a few of the valley bottom samples likely have less than 11 ka post-glacial exposure and some of the highest peaks may have greater than 11 ka of post-glacial exposure.
 This correction is small compared to the other sources of uncertainty, such as the effect of TCN decay during glacial cover.
 To correlate these maximum erosion rates in order to constrain relief generation, we have made two assumptions.
 First, all bedrock erosion recorded by the TCN is glacial.
 This assumption is valid because the valley floor bedrock samples are from glacially-striated knobs.
 The summit erosion could be either glacial or non-glacial because the calculated maximum erosion rate does not depend on the style of erosion.
 Despite the style of erosion, the erosion rate is still a maximum for glacial erosion.
 Second, we assume a linear relationship between basal sliding speed and glacial erosion (ε_g).
-In doing so, we ignore the effects of abrasion that may vary with some power of basal sliding velocity.
+In doing so, we ignore the effects of abrasion that may vary with some power of velocity.

-Consider that integrated sliding distance normalized by ice cover duration is comparable to basal ice sliding velocity, \mathbf{u}{s} .
+Consider that integrated sliding distance normalized by ice cover duration is comparable to basal ice sliding velocity, \mathbf{u}s .
 We constrain a simple empirical erosion rule over an interglacial-glacial cycle for areas that have been covered by polythermal ice.
 The slope of the best-fit line (glacial erosion coefficient) of Fig. 3.7 yields:

-$$\epsilon{\mathbf{g}} = 5 \times 10^{-7} \mid \mathbf{u}{\mathbf{s}} \mid \tag{Eq.
+$$\varepsilon{\rm g} = 5 \times 10^{-7} \mid \mathbf{u}{\rm s} \mid \tag{Eq.
 3.1}$$